Hightown (TV series)

 Hightown is an American crime drama television series that premiered on Starz on May 17, 2020.
 The series was created by Rebecca Cutter and is executive produced by Cutter, Gary Lennon, Jerry Bruckheimer, Jonathan Littman, and KristieAnne Reed.
 It stars Monica Raymund and James Badge Dale.

 In June 2020, the series was renewed for a second season which premiered on October 17, 2021.
 In March 2022, the series was renewed for a third season.
 The third and final season premiered on January 26, 2024.

 Premise

-Jackie Quiñones (Monica Raymund) is a National Marine Fisheries Service Agent in Provincetown, Massachusetts who abuses alcohol and drugs.
-She finds the body of a murdered woman, which launches an investigation by Detectives Alan Saintille (Dohn Norwood) and Ray Abruzzo (James Badge Dale) into Cape Cod organized crime and the local opioid epidemic.
+Jackie Quiñones is a National Marine Fisheries Service Agent in Provincetown, Massachusetts who abuses alcohol and drugs.
+She finds the body of a murdered woman, which launches an investigation by Detectives Alan Saintille and Ray Abruzzo into Cape Cod organized crime and the local opioid epidemic.